-The Group's financial instruments are all fixed-rate financial assets or financial liabilities.
+The interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+As at September 30, 2020, the Company is not exposed to significant interest rate risk as the Group's financial instruments are all fixed-rate financial assets or fixed rate financial liabilities.
 Therefore, the Group considers its exposure to interest rate risk to be minimal.